kaspermunch/PopulationGenomicsCourse/Exercises/PhasingAndRecombination/README.md

 To do that we use the program Beagle, which uses a clusering algorithm to call the genotype phase.

-We put the jointly called bases for Africans, West Eurasians, and East Asians in thse three files:
+We put the jointly called bases for Africans, West Eurasians, and East Asians in these three files:

 - Africa (10 individuals): `Allvariants_africa.vcf`
 - West Eurasia (10 individuals): `Allvariants_westeurasia.vcf`